 Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

-Rovinj punches above its weight — a town of 14,000 that regularly appears on "most beautiful" lists alongside cities fifty times its size.
-Here's what you actually need to know.
+Rovinj punches above its weight — a town of 14,000 that regularly lands on "most beautiful" lists beside cities fifty times its size.
+Here's what you actually need to know before you go.

 Getting There